puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

 ### Provide a mechanism that makes it possible to plugin functionality to defined extension points

-Lack of definition of runtime extension points makes it difficult to plugin behavior (in Ruby) other that functions and types/providers which have well reasonably well defined APIs (internal DSLs).
+Lack of definition of runtime extension points makes it difficult to plugin behavior (in Ruby) other that functions and types/providers which have reasonably well-defined APIs (internal DSLs).
 One example of a simple extension point (used as an example in this ARM) is the support for syntax checkers that is proposed in ARM-4 Heredoc where the only reasonable option was to implement the syntax checker as a function; in this case not terribly bad since it may be of value to also call such a function from user code.
 But other such plugins would not make sense to expose to users - several examples